Portugal Visa and Residency: Your Guide to Expat Visas in Portugal

 Requirements and Documentation

-There are eleven required documents needed to apply, BUT, more may be added by certain consulates or VFS.
+There are eleven required documents needed to apply, but more may be added by certain consulates or VFS.

-• Four: Personal statement from each applicant declaring why they wish to live in Portugal.
-This should be a short note, handwritten, dated, signed, and include: a description of yourself, such as your profession, and any ties to Portugal, like friends, family, or if you own property.
+• Personal statement from each applicant declaring why they wish to live in Portugal.
+This should be a brief note, handwritten, dated, signed, and include: a description of yourself, such as your profession, and any ties to Portugal, like friends, family, or if you own property.
 Include where you plan to live, the name of the town, and the type of dwelling.
 Mention how you intend to get money for daily expenses.

-• Nine: Proof of private health insurance that works in Portugal, or Schengen travel insurance with medical benefits and covid coverage.
-Every applicant must have medical insurance with a minimum of $30,000 in coverage, valid for 120 days (the duration of your visa), have no deductible, explain what it covers, and must include covid coverage.
+• Proof of private health insurance that works in Portugal, or Schengen travel insurance with medical benefits and covid coverage.
+Every applicant must have medical insurance with a minimum of $30,000 in coverage, valid for 120 days (the duration of your visa), have no deductible, explain what it covers, and must include COVID coverage.
+Be sure to highlight that Portugal is one of the Schengen states that it covers.
+Once you settle into life in Portugal, you will need to secure private health insurance to carry for the duration of your five-year temporary visa cycle.

-• Eleven: Copy of marriage certificate or children’s birth certificates, if moving with a family.
+• Copy of marriage certificate or children’s birth certificates, if moving with a family.
 VFS Global requires these for children or a spouse relying on the other for financial support.
 Two adults applying individually usually do not need these.

 Processing Time

 Applications to a Portuguese consulate or embassy should be submitted no more than 6-months from your intended arrival date.
 Those who apply through VFS Global should apply no more than 90 days prior to arrival.
 The FBI report cannot be older than six months.
-The start date of your rental lease or home contract can be the same as your arrival date, but if you are renting you will probably be paying rent for several months prior to your arrival to hold your apartment.
+The start date of your rental lease or home contract can be the same as your arrival date, but if you are renting, you will probably be paying rent for several months prior to your arrival to hold your apartment.

 Cost